 Christian Uwe’s work joins together literature, semiotics, and philosophy to explore contemporary forms of cultural and political existence.
 Although he focuses on French, Sub-Saharan, and Caribbean literatures of 20th and 21st centuries, questions raised in his work underscore the importance of transcending rigid spatial, temporal, and disciplinary boundaries to facilitate a comparative understanding of political crises such as contemporary afterlives of the colonial project, environmental degradation, migration, and attendant geopolitical conflicts.

-Professor Uwe is currently working on two book projects: the first revisits the question of the political purchase of Glissant’s concept of Relation in our globalized environment; the second examines forms of social and political (non)existence of sexual minorities in contemporary sub-Saharan Africa.
+Professor Uwe is currently working on two book projects: the first, provisionally titled Poetry as Political Thought, reads precolonial Rwandan poetry as a nexus of aesthetic, political, economic, and ecological visions that characterize precolonial Rwandan society and are also relevant to political thought today.
+The second project examines forms of social and political (non)existence of sexual minorities in contemporary sub-Saharan Africa.

 Educational Background & Specialties